 - Together with other colleagues from Warwick and abroad, I am organising the One World ABC Seminar, fortnightly seminars on approximate Bayesian computation (ABC), inference and methods.

 - Together with Jure Vogrinc, I am organising the Algorithms & Computationally Intensive Inference Seminars, running on Fridays on Microsoft Teams.

 Preprints and Publications

-My interest is in the study of stochastic processes and point processes from a modelling, numerical, probabilistic and statistical point of view.
+My interest is in the study of stochastic processes (mostly diffusions) and point processes from a modelling, numerical, probabilistic and statistical point of view.
 In particular, I am currently interested in the interface between numerics and statistics when considering simulation-based methods applied to problems arising mainly, but not exclusively, in neuroscience, physiology, cognitive psychology and biology.